 Set Permissions as You Publish a Data Source or Workbook

 As the publisher of a workbook or data source, you may be able to set permissions as part of the publishing process.
-Permissions allow or deny other users access to published content on Tableau Server or Tableau Online.
+Permissions allow or deny other users access to published content on Tableau Server or Tableau Cloud.
 For example, who can interact with views in a workbook, download a copy of a data source, and so on.

 Note that permissions are different than access to the data source.
 Accessing some data types requires signing in using a database name and password or embedding database credentials into the connection.
 For information, see Set Credentials for Accessing Your Published Data.